jun-eau/zemurian-atlas/README.md

 # Zemurian Atlas

-This website provides a visual guide to the Trails series of video games, using stylized official artwork to display the chronological order between the games and arcs.
-It is an unofficial fan-made project.
+An unofficial fan-made visual guide to the Trails series of video games.

 ### **Features**